dhregin/music_bot/README.md

 ?stop

 Should have adequate caching and multi threading limited to 5 threads but we'll see how it goes.
-It will likely need to be expanded and larger server infrastructure provisoined to support it at some point, but currently this is in dev.
+It will likely need to be expanded and larger server infrastructure provisoined to support it at some point, but currently this is in dev so if it gets overloaded, heh, oopsies.

-Add the bot to any server with this command: https://discord.com/oauth2/authorize?client_id=1313639246342651946&permissions=1729521119656256&integration_type=0&scope=bot
+Add the bot to any server with this link: https://discord.com/oauth2/authorize?client_id=1313639246342651946&permissions=1729521119656256&integration_type=0&scope=bot
-As it is in Dev, it may or may not work at any given time.
+As it is in Dev, it may or may not work at any given time (i.e servers down, too much traffic, etc)

+# Music Bot Setup Guide

+## Prerequisites

+If having difficulty importing or download ffmpeg, try it from here. curl -L https://johnvansickle.com/ffmpeg/releases/ffmpeg-release-amd64-static.tar.xz -o ffmpeg.tar.xz tar -xf ffmpeg.tar.xz sudo mv ffmpeg /usr/local/bin/ sudo mv ffprobe /usr/local/bin/